raspberrypilearning/stress-ball/en/step_4.md

 --- /task ---

 --- task ---
-Drag a `set color effect to`{:class="block3looks"} block underneath the `when this sprite clicked`{:class="block3events"} block and make sure it 'snaps' into place:
+From `Looks`{:class="block3looks"} drag a `set color effect to`{:class="block3looks"} block underneath the `when this sprite clicked`{:class="block3events"} block and make sure it 'snaps' into place:

 ```blocks3
 when this sprite clicked
 +set [color v] effect to (0)
 ```

-The colour of each block tells you where to find it.
+Notice that the colour of each block tells you where you can find it.

 --- /task ---